asifhaider/asifhaider/README.md

 -->
 This is **Md.
 Asif Haider**, from **Bangladesh University of Engineering and Technology**.
 I am a **Freshman Computer Science Undergraduate Student**, **Web Developer** and **Content Writer**.
 I am also interested in **Machine Learning** and **Artificial Intelligence**.
 Check out my repositories and project details!

-- 🔭 Currently working on a Deep Learning Research Project, keep an eye for it!
+- 🔭 Currently working on an applied Deep Learning Project, keep an eye for it!
 - 🌱 Currently learning Backend Web Development (**Django**, **Laravel**) and Desktop App Development (**JavaFX**)
 - 👯 Looking to collaborate on any CS research project and Open Source development project